ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The supply chain entity that is defined as the authority responsible for providing the measurements (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
-If different authorities may provide measurement values, the `"__authorities"` statement can be supplied in the `measurement-map`.
+If different authorities may provide measurement values, the `&(fixme-authorities: -1)` statement can be supplied in the `measurement-map`.
-If the `"__authorities"` statement is used within a condition, at least one of the listed authorities must match the respective ACS entry for the statement to match.
+If the `&(fixme-authorities: -1)` statement is used within a condition, at least one of the listed authorities must match the respective ACS entry for the statement to match.

 ~~~ cddl
 {::include cddl/measurement-map.cddl}